Coin collecting, coin commentary, coin images, and coin values for the passionate and the not-so-passionate coin collector

 What is in the name?

-CoinTrapTM Commentary: The 2009 First Spouse Gold Coins include images of Anna Harrison, Letitia Tyler, and Julia Tyler.
+CoinTrapTM Commentary: The 2007 First Spouse Gold Coins include images of Martha Washington, Abigail Adams, a special issue Jefferson’s Liberty, and Dolley Madison.

-Behind every good man stands a better woman.
-So the saying goes--and I happen to subscribe to such belief.
-With cause to celebrate the strong women who shaped the men standing in the presidency of the strongest democracy in the world, the First Spouse Gold coins represent the diligence, sacrifice, virtue, and sheer grit that these woman must have exhibited throughout their lives.
-Of course, although all of the “First Spouses” to date have been women, we will no-doubt one day have a male “First Spouse” adorning our coins.
+The first spouses of America contributed immeasurably to the progress and culture of America.
+To date, all of the “First Spouses” have been women, although we will no-doubt one day have a male “First Spouse” adorning our coins some day.
 All of the first spouse gold coins are 1/2 ounce 99.99% fine gold (24 karat), with a face value of $10.
-Of course, the actual market price is much higher than the nominal face value shown on the coin.
-May our First Spouses be emblazoned in our memories for all time!
+The actual market price is of course much higher than the nominal face value shown on the coin.
+This is genuinely beautiful coinage and worthy of any coin collection.

-Obverse - 2009 First Spouse Anna Harrison Coin
+Obverse - 2007 First Spouse Martha Washington Coin

-Portrait of Anna Harrison, wife of President William Henry Harrison.
+Portrait of Martha Washington, wife of President George Washington.

 Sculptor: Joseph Menna

-Reverse - 2009 First Spouse Anna Harrison Coin
+Reverse - 2007 First Spouse Martha Washington Coin

 Designer: Thomas Cleveland